mikewuu/claude-code-prompts/prompts.md

 ### Policy Spec for Bash Command Prefix Detection

 ```
-${l2} Code Bash command prefix detection
+Claude Code Bash command prefix detection
-This document defines risk levels for actions that the ${l2} agent may take.
+This document defines risk levels for actions that the Claude Code agent may take.
 This classification system is part of a broader safety framework and is used to determine when additional user confirmation or oversight may be needed.
 Definitions
 Command Injection: Any technique used that would result in a command being run other than the detected prefix.
 Command prefix extraction examples